 Lack of sleep and insomnia is something that numerous youngsters in this day and age suffer from.
 This lack of sleep can be attributed to the ever-changing lifestyle and career choices that involve prolonged hours of sedentary work and frequent high-stress situations.
 Food habits like the excessive consumption of sugars, processed foods, and caffeine can also have an effect on sleep patterns.
 The lack of sleep can have an effect on attention, productivity, and concentration among others.

 CBD Oil and other strains of marijuana are known to promote sleep.
 Restful sleep is an important part of healthy living and the lack of it has led many to intake heavy medication that can become immediately addictive.
 Resistance to medication can also be built up over time and the side effects are numerous and problematic.
 CBD on the other hand is not psychoactive and promotes a calmness that can give users peaceful sleep.
 While there are a few strains of weed that are anti-sleep, CBD Oil and the products works in a way that relaxes you.

 Crohn’s disease?
 Does It Really Help With It?

 Crohn’s disease affects the gut and interferes with its function.
 The interaction of CBD and THC in the gut is well documented.
-It is a stimulant and increases the appetite, makes metabolism more effective, and decreases any inflammation in that region.
+It is a stimulant that increases the appetite, makes metabolism more effective, and decreases any inflammation in that region.
 All of this makes it easier on the patients and eases the gut.

-While there are studies to back up most of the claims mentioned above, it is recommended that you not self medicate.
+While there are studies to back up most of the claims mentioned above, it is recommended that you not self-medicate.
 Always consult your doctor before you take CBD.
 Replacing your everyday medicine with CBD is also not to be done without a doctor’s guidance.